LynaHocine/HARMONI_as_MCP_tool/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Create a `.env` file in the root folder:
+4. Create a `.env` file, encoded in UTF-8, in the root folder:
 ```
 SERPAPI_KEY=your_key
 ```